Schenng/ethereum-peoplelist/README.md

 ```
 truffle(development)> People.deployed().then(a => (a.addPerson("Jane","Doe",21).then(console.log)))
 ```

+#### Configuring the server
+Now that the contract is deployed, we need to configure our Web3 client to read from the proper address.
+1. In truffle console - `People.deployed()`
+2. Copy the contract address

 #### Viewing

+1. In `App.js` change the `peopleContractAddress` to the copied contract address
 1. Go to the react app URL. `http://localhost:3000/`
 2. Notice that the people added to the contract are now being displayed.